vuejs/petite-vue/README.md

 </div>
 ```

-Note `v-scope` doesn't need to have a value here and simply serves as a hint for `power-vue` to process the element.
+Note `v-scope` doesn't need to have a value here and simply serves as a hint for `pico-vue` to process the element.

 ### Explicit Mount Target

-You can specify a mount target (selector or element) to limit `power-vue` to only that region of the page:
+You can specify a mount target (selector or element) to limit `pico-vue` to only that region of the page:

 ```js
 createApp().mount('#only-this-div')
 ```

-This also means you can have multiple `power-vue` apps to control different regions on the same page:
+This also means you can have multiple `pico-vue` apps to control different regions on the same page:

 ```js
 createApp({